Lesser frigatebird: Subspecies

-Some ornithologists have questioned the validity of these subspecies as they appeared to differ only in their size.
-Few museum specimens of the isolated Atlantic F. a. trinitatis exists, making comparisons difficult, but a comprehensive study published in 2017 found that it differed in both color of plumage and skeletal details, leading to the recommendation of treating it as a separate species (Fregata trinitatis).
+Some ornithologists have questioned the validity of these subspecies, as they appeared to differ only in their size.
+Few museum specimens of the isolated Atlantic F. a. trinitatis exist, making comparisons difficult, but a comprehensive study published in 2017 found that it differed in both color of plumage and skeletal details, leading to the recommendation of treating it as a separate species (Fregata trinitatis).

 Description

-The lesser frigatebird is the smallest species of frigatebird and measures 66–81 cm in length with a wingspan of 155–193 cm and long forked tails.
+The lesser frigatebird is the smallest species of frigatebird and measures 66–81 cm in length with a wingspan of 155–193 cm and a long, forked tail.
 Male birds weight 625–875 g.
 Female birds are heavier and weight 760–955 g.
-Like all frigatebirds the male has a large red sac on the front of the throat which is inflated during courtship.
-Courtship display also involves a variety of calls, bill rattling and spreading of the wings.
-The male is mostly all black save for a white patch on the flank which extends on to the underwing as a spur.
+Like all frigatebirds, the male has a large, red sac on the front of the throat, which is inflated during courtship.
+Courtship display also involves a variety of calls, bill rattling, and spreading of the wings.
+The male is mostly all black save for a white patch on the flank that extends on to the underwing as a spur.
 Males also have a pale bar on the upper wing.
-Females have a black head and neck with a white collar and breast as well as a spur extending on to the underwing.
-The female also has a narrow red ring around the eye.
-Juveniles and immature birds are more difficult to differentiate but the presence of the spurs of white in the armpits is a helpful distinguishing sign.
+Females have a black head and neck with a white collar and breast, as well as a spur extending on to the underwing.
+The female also has a narrow, red ring around the eye.
+Juveniles and immature birds are more difficult to differentiate, but the presence of the spurs of white in the armpits is a helpful distinguishing sign.

-Frigate birds are built for flying; they rarely swim and cannot walk but can manage to climb around the trees and bushes in which they nest.
-They have a very light skeleton and long narrow wings and are masters of the air.
+Frigate birds are built for flying; they rarely swim and cannot walk, but can manage to climb around the trees and bushes in which they nest.
+They have a very light skeleton and long, narrow wings and are masters of the air.
 Their name probably derives from the fact that they harass other sea birds such as boobies and tropicbirds as they return to their nests from feeding, forcing them to disgorge their catch, which is then swooped upon and caught by the frigate birds before it reaches the water below.
-This practice seems to be more common among female frigate birds, but probably only accounts for a fairly small proportion of the diet, which mainly consists of squid and flying fish scooped up from the surface of the sea.
+This practice seems to be more common among females, but probably only accounts for a fairly small proportion of the diet, which mainly consists of squid and flying fish scooped up from the surface of the sea.